-- 1. meets the requirements for admission to this degree course and is enrolled at the University of Tübingen in the relevant subject of the Master's program, - 2. has not lost the right to be examined in the relevant subject of the Master's program or in a comparable degree program at an institution of higher education, - 3. has not failed, with no option to re-sit, a Master's or final examination in the relevant subject or in an equivalent program at an institution of higher education, and - 4. meets any further necessary prerequisites set out in the Special Provisions.
+- 1. meets the requirements for admission to this degree course and is enrolled at the University of Tübingen in the relevant subject of the Master's program, - 2. has not lost the right to be examined in the relevant subject of the Master's program or in a comparable degree program at an institution of higher education and - 3. meets any further necessary prerequisites set out in the Special Provisions. - 4.
+The examination board decides on the comparability of degree programs.

-Equivalent degree programs are degree programs whose contents overlap to a very large extent.
-The board of examiners will decide on equivalency.
 In an equivalent degree program, this is only valid for the loss of the right to be examined in exams or modules which are also required in the relevant study program.

-(3) The board of examiners will decide on admission to a piece of course-related assessment.
-If admission is denied, the student will receive written notification of this within four weeks.
-This notification must include reasons for the denial and instructions on the right to appeal.
+(3) The examination board will decide on admission to a piece of module-specific assessment.
+If admission is denied, the student will receive written notification of this within four weeks; this notification must include reasons for the denial and instructions on the right to appeal.
 Admission will be denied if:

-1. the requirements set out in (2) are not met, or

-2. the application is incomplete and the missing documents were not submitted on time.
+- 5. the requirements set out in (2) are not met, or - 6. the application is incomplete and the missing documents were not submitted on time.

-Admission may also be denied if the student in the relevant subject of the Master's program or in an equivalent degree course under § 11(2) is involved in a current examination process.
+Admission may also be denied if the student in the relevant subject of the Master's program or in an equivalent degree course under paragraph (2) is involved in a current examination process.
 No other reasons for denial are permitted.

-§ 12 Verbal assessment
+§ 12 Oral assessment

-(1) Verbal assessment may be conducted in the form of oral exams, presentations, or colloquia.
-Other forms of assessment may be designated in the module handbook.
+(1) Oral assessment may be conducted in the form of oral exams, presentations, colloquia and certificates of attendance within the framework of internships.

 (2) During verbal assessment the candidate must demonstrate that he/she recognizes the interrelated themes of the field being assessed and is able to analyze particular issues within these interrelated themes.
 Oral exams also aim to determine whether the candidate has broad-based basic knowledge.
+In addition the candidate may be given the opportunity to nominate special themes as the object of his/her oral exam.
 The duration of an oral examination is usually between 15 and 30 minutes per candidate.
 The oral examination takes place in the presence of an observer.

-(3) An official record must be kept of the main subject-matter and the main results of the oral exam.
-This official record must be signed by the examiner and, insofar as an observer is consulted, also by the observer.
+(3) An official record must be kept of the main subject matter and the main results of the oral exam; this official record must be signed by the examiner and, insofar as an observer is consulted, also by the observer.
 The result of the oral examination is to be communicated to the candidate at the conclusion of the oral exam.

 (4) The exams are not open to the public.
-Provided there is no objection from the candidate, other students wishing to carry out the same assessment at a later exam date may be admitted to attend an oral exam as members of an audience, subject to the limits of the examination venue.
-This admittance does not extend to the discussion of exam results, nor to the notification of these to the candidate.
+Provided there is no objection from the candidate, other students wishing to carry out the same assessment at a later exam date may be admitted to attend an oral exam as members of an audience, subject to the limitations of the examination venue.
+This admittance does not extend to the discussion of exam results, nor to the notification of these to the candidates.